timkahlke/LongRead_tutorials/docs/SU.md

 [{% octicon arrow-left height:32 class:"right left" vertical-align:middle aria-label:hi %}](OV.md) [{% octicon home height:32 class:"right left" aria-label:hi %}](index.md) [{% octicon arrow-right height:32 class:"right left" aria-label:hi %}](BAT.md)

 These tutorials are written for a linux operating system, specifically Ubuntu 18.04, with a [number of bioinformatic tools](APP_TOOLS.md) installed.
+However this page gives detailed instructions on how to set up the tutorial environment on any computer using *VortualBox*.

+Setting up the environment is easy, free and should not take longer than 15 minutes, depending on your internet connection.
+Additionally, you will be able to install your tutorial environment on a USB stick or external harddrive to take it to any other computer and work on it there.

 #### Windows/Mac users
 The easiest way to do the tutorials is to set up a virtual linux environment as described below.